Nagoo/etereo-dna/_docs/hack-summit.md

 -   hear about other experiences of techniques and tools
 -   try out ideas for products
 -   focus on a task for 2 days
--   get to know each other, and people who wish to join Crisp
+-   get to know each other, and people who wish to join etéreo
 -   flee family chores ;)

-Why is it called Crisp Hack Summit?
+Why is it called etéreo Hack Summit?
 -----------------------------------

 We like the combination of the slightly unserious "Hack" and the quite pretentious "Summit".